sacreative10/placeholderos-1/README.md

 <b>All of the .sh commands are on linux and on a custom directory.
-Please change the .sh file *on your own local env* to this accordance or run the commands manually.</b>
+Please change the .sh file *on your own local enviroment* settings or run the commands yourself .</b>